TR4IS/FileOrganizer/README.md

   - RAM Usage => 20.1 MB
   - Disk Usage (Idle) => 0 MB/S
   - Disk Usage (Working) => it depends on the content but usually not above 0.90 MB/s

+The data presented are based on my specific use case and may vary from your own experience

 ---

 ## 📂 How It Works